American Staffordshire Terriers

 Amstaff Info Page

 It has been brought to our attention that certain registered breeders through out Australia are offering to sell American Staffordshire Terriers as pets with NO papers.
 They have no interest in the breed apart from the ridiculously high amount of $$$ they are making from puppy farming with our breed.
-If you would like to know who these breeders are, please email me and I will be more than happy to send you details.
+If you would like to know who these breeders are, please email me and I will be more than happy to guide you in the right direction.

 The American Staffordshire Terrier was officially recognised in Australia on 1st January 1987.